hexatomic/hexatomic/docs/dev/src/development/activating-target-platform.md

 Any errors related to unresolvable imports should now be gone after Eclipse has automatically built the projects in the workspace.

+To learn more about target platforms in Eclipse, read the [Eclipse Target Platform Tutorial](http://web.archive.org/web/20191128121621/https://www.vogella.com/tutorials/EclipseTargetPlatform/article.html) by Lars Vogel.